Our Best Hot Drink Recipes for Cold-Weather Adventures

 At camp:

-Add 2 tablespoons of your chai mix, a teabag, and a cup of boiling water to your favorite camping mug.
-If you’ve got your spice kit with you, add a tiny bit of vanilla.
+Add two tablespoons of your chai mix, a teabag, and a cup of boiling water to your favorite camping mug.
+If you’ve got your spice kit, add a tiny bit of vanilla.

 Lemon Ginger Tea for Camping